 10 Major Ports In China

 The People’s Republic of China (PRC) is a major shipping and industrial nation in Eastern Asia.
-It is the 2nd largest country in terms of land area and is surrounded by water on the Eastern front.
+It is the 2nd largest country in land area and is surrounded by water on the Eastern front.

 The shipbuilding industry of China is also very strong, and it is the world’s largest shipbuilding nation, having overtaken South Korea.